lucee/lucee-docs/docs/04.guides/04.cookbooks/24.Query-Handling/page.md

 <cfdump var="#qry#" expand="false">
 ```

-Passing vaules with QueryParam has two advantages:
+Passing values with QueryParam has two advantages:

 * The value you pass in QueryParam is very secure,
 * Lucee is able to cache the query statement and reuse it as long as the value is unchanged.